-Foundation, roof, cross section and other details are an important feature of professional construction documents.
+Foundation, roof, cross section, and other details play an important role in professional construction documents.
 The steps used to send details to layout can also be used to place schedules, legends, keys and other items on the layout page.
+For more information, see "CAD Details" on page 1085 of the Reference Manual.

-To send details to layout
+To send a detail to layout

-- Return to floor plan view. - 2.
+- 1. Return to floor plan view. - 2.
 Select CAD> CAD Detail Management at to open the CAD Detail Management dialog.
-Click the New button, type a short descriptive name for your detail and click OK.
+Click the New button, type a short descriptive name for your detail, and click OK.

 - 3. A new CAD Detail window opens.
 You can create a CAD detail from scratch using the CAD tools, or you can place a CAD block from the library. - 4.
-In this example, we will place a blocked drawing from the CAD Blocks library category.
+In this example, a detail drawing from the CAD Blocks library category is placed.
 This block can be exploded and edited as needed.
-See "CAD Blocks" on page 1020 of the Reference Manual.
+See "CAD Blocks" on page 1078 of the Reference Manual.

-- 5. Select File> Print> Page Setup and specify a Drawing Scale for the CAD detail in the Page Setup dialog.
-2 inches = 1 foot works well in this case. - 6.
-Select File> Send to Layout 🗐 to open the Send to Layout dialog. - Confirm that the view is being sent to layout using the same Scaling as in the Page Setup dialog. - Select Entire Plan/View under Send Options. - In this case, we will leave Make Copy of Active Layer Set checked and type a short, descriptive name for the layer set that the layout view will use, such as "Page 4 Detail Set".
+5. Select File> Print> Drawing Sheet Setup and specify a Drawing Scale for the CAD detail in the Drawing Sheet Setup dialog.
+2 inches = 1 foot works well in this case.

+6. Select File> Send to Layout to open the Send to Layout dialog.

+- Confirm that the view is being sent to layout using the same Scaling as in the Drawing Sheet Setup dialog. - Select Entire Plan/View under Send Options. - In this example, Make Copy of Active Layer Set is checked.
+Type a short, descriptive Name for the layer set that the layout view will use, such as "Page 8 Detail Set".
 Once sent to layout, the view will use this layer set, so any changes made to the Default Set will not affect it.